shuqingzai/carbon/README.md

 ```

 ##### Parse a time string as a `Carbon` instance by a confirmed format
+> Note: If the letter used conflicts with the format sign, please use an escape character to escape the letter

 ```go
 carbon.ParseByFormat("2020|08|05 13|14|15", "Y|m|d H|i|s").ToDateTimeString() // 2020-08-05 13:14:15